igorlemedemenezes/java-test-hostfully/README.md

 - Ensure that the application is running locally before testing the endpoints.
 - Users with admin privileges can create property blocks, while regular users can make bookings.

-Feel free to explore and use this system for managing bookings and property blocks efficiently!